albinekb/xwax-plus/README.md

 # eXwax

-eXwax (extended xwax) is a fork of xwax by Mark Hills, aiming to offer more features. most of these features reside in their respective branch.
+eXwax (**e**xtended **xwax**) is a fork of xwax, an amazing piece of software by Mark Hills, aiming to offer more features.

-Currently implemented:
+Most of these features reside in their respective branch in this repository. and can be checked out and compiled.
+If you wish to use several of the features create a new branch and merge the features you want into that branch and compile.

+List of currently implemented features:

 - Cue points (Branch: dicer_stuff):